kaneuffe/RTP-microhack/README.md

 echo "container_name: $CONTAINER_NAME"
 echo "access_key: $ACCOUNT_KEY"
 ```
+The name of the storage account in the variables.rf terraform template nbeeds to be replñaced by this new one.

 ### Permissions
 To be able to run this terraform template yourself or a already created service principle need to have the following permissions: